The main duties of a session moderator are:

 - To make sure the session starts and finishes on time.

-- To minimise background noise and disturbances by turning off delegates microphones during speakers’ presentations.
+- To minimise background noise and disturbances during speakers’ presentations both virtually and in-person.

-- To initiate and moderate questions and discussion after the papers, ensuring both speakers and audience adhere to our Policy on Dignity and Mutual Respect.
+- To initiate and moderate questions and discussion after the papers, ensuring all speakers and audience members adhere to our Policy on Dignity and Mutual Respect.

-- To remove any attendee from the digital session room after a warning if they engage in any harassing, bullying, or otherwise inappropriate behaviour whether aloud or in the chat function.
+- To remove any attendee from either the virtual or physical session room after a warning if they engage in any harassing, bullying, or otherwise inappropriate behaviour whether aloud or in the chat function.

 - To be prepared to ask questions if they are not forthcoming from the audience.

-- To complete our feedback form which will be sent to you after the session.
+- To complete our feedback form which will be sent to you by email after the session.

 We strongly recommend that moderators contact all the speakers in their session before the IMC to get to know each speaker’s paper and research.